Best BI & Reporting Tools for Amazon Redshift

 Throughout my career, whenever I'm talking to an analyst who's on the fence about which BI tool to choose, Tableau is always one of the two options.

 This is simply because Tableau offers robust visual analytics and data drilling tools across all of its products.
-Its visualization capabilities are almost second to none in the market and that's why it has attracted lots of companies from big to small.
+Its visualization capabilities are almost second to none in the market, and that's why it has attracted lots of companies from big to small.

 Pricing

-Tableau pricing is fairly complicated and is charged both based on your use-case and number of team members.
+Tableau pricing is fairly complicated and is charged both based on your use-case and the number of team members.
 Moreover, Tableau also charges based on the roles of users, with a Creator costing $70/month, an Explorer $35, and a Viewer $12.
-Since this number is dependent on your business, you really should plan ahead and prepare for an upsurge of additional cost if you decide to purchase Tableau.
+Since this number is dependent on your business, you really should plan ahead and prepare for an upsurge of additional costs if you decide to purchase Tableau.

 Pros